CyVerse-learning-materials/learning-materials-home/docs/faq.md

 ------------------------------------------------------------------------

-??? question "**I have a series of files that I want to analyze with the same app, but the output files all have the same name.
+??? question "**I want to analyze a series of files with the same app, but the output files all have the same name.
 How do I distinguish them so I can use them in a workflow?**"

     You can avoid confusion by finding the output folder in your Data list and